pcorey/pcorey.github.io/_posts/2015-03-16-user-fields-and-universal-publications.markdown

 layout: post
 title:  "User Fields and Universal Publications"
 titleParts:  ["User Fields and", "Universal Publications"]
-description: "Universal publications are a piece of black magic that are often brushed under the rug of Meteor applications.
+excerpt: "Universal publications are a piece of black magic that are often brushed under the rug of Meteor applications.
 Learn what they are and how they're used in this question and answer style article."
 author: "Pete Corey"
 date:   2015-03-16
 tags: ["Javascript", "Meteor"]